ali-bahrainian/RAG_best_practices/README.md

 # RAG Best Practices

 ## Overview
-This repository implements a **Retrieval-Augmented Generation (RAG)** pipeline.
+This repository implements a **Retrieval-Augmented Generation (RAG)** system to assess the impact of various RAG components and configurations individually.
 The framework expands user queries, retrieves relevant contexts, and generates responces using a Large Language Model (LLM).

 The RAG framework combines:
 1. **Query Expansion Module**: Expands the query using a language model (LM).